 - be in good academic standing (GPA of 2.0 or above)

 - complete the minor application below and submit it during the application period

 When and how do I declare the minor?

 You must first, watch an introductory video that can be found at the following link: https://illinois.edu/fb/sec/5009976.
 Watch the entire video and answer the question below.
 Once you have done this, you can apply for the minor following the instructions below.

 We have two application periods when you may apply.
 The fall application period runs from September 15 to October 15 and spring application period runs from February 15 to March 15.
 In order to declare the minor, you must attend an information session or meet with a Global Studies advisor to understand the requirements of the minor.
 During the application period, you must fill this form and drop a colored, printed copy with your original signature to the LAS Global Studies office.

-Information sessions for fall 2017 have been announced!
+Information sessions for spring 2018 has been announced!